 I appreciate that this lazy link building method or idea isn’t for everyone, a lot of people prefer to actively chase and request backlinks still.
 Whether that still works or not, I don’t know.

-People are not going to want to link to low-quality websites that have poor quality content, and that’s a fact.
+People are not going to want to link to blogs that have mediocre or poor quality content, and that’s a fact.